0100-0100/NexosSoftware/README.md

 GRANT ALL ON SCHEMA public TO django_backend_user;
 ```

-Once you create an account on https://mailtrap.io/ you will be able to generate the EMAIL credentials in order to authenticate a user with the web application
+Once you create an account on https://mailtrap.io/ you will be able to generate the EMAIL credentials in order to authenticate a user with the web application.